Aetna Quantitative Center

 Trinity is home to a vibrant, arts community of talented faculty, students and visiting artists.
 The Austin Arts Center is the site of theater productions in the Goodwin Theater, art exhibits in the Widener Gallery, studio spaces and more.
 Our students and faculty in the arts departments at Trinity, as well as alumni and visiting artists, keep the Austin Arts Center busy throughout the year.

-The Center for Academic Advising enhances and supports the relationship between students and their faculty advisors by providing advising resources for faculty, and supporting students who require additional advising attention.
+The Center for Academic and Experiential Advising enhances and supports the relationship between students and their faculty advisors by providing advising resources for faculty, and supporting students who require additional advising attention.

 The Center for Caribbean Studies